-In order to fulfill these four broad commitments, it is necessary to b.
-Establish and safeguard viable nature and biosphere reserves, including wild lands and marine areas, to protect Earth's life support systems, maintain biodiversity, and preserve our natural heritage.

-5.Protect and restore the integrity of Earth's ecological systems, with special concern for biological diversity and the natural processes that sustain c.
-Promote the recovery of endangered species and ecosystems d.
-Control and eradicate non-native or genetically modified organisms harmful to native species and the environment, and prevent introduction e.
-Manage the use of renewable resources such as water, soil, forest products, and marine life in ways that of such harmful organisms.
+- a.
+Adopt at all levels sustainable development plans and regulations that make environmental conservation and rehabilitation integral to all development initiatives. - b.
+Establish and safeguard viable nature and biosphere reserves, including wild lands and marine areas, to protect Earth's life support systems, maintain biodiversity, and preserve our natural heritage. - c.
+Promote the recovery of endangered species and ecosystems. - d.
+Control and eradicate non-native or genetically modified organisms harmful to native species and the environment, and prevent introduction of such harmful organisms. - e.
+Manage the use of renewable resources such as water, soil, forest products, and marine life in ways that do not exceed rates of regeneration and that protect the health of ecosystems. - f.
+Manage the extraction and use of non-renewable resources such as minerals and fossil fuels in ways that minimize depletion and cause no serious environmental damage.